 10. Waldlaufer Shoes

 Germans are known for being practical but they have a style that’s underrated, if you ask me.
 For over 60 years, German shoe manufacturer Waldlaufer has been making comfortable shoes that are fashion forward, too.
 From everyday shoes to boots and walking shoes, a pair of Waldlaufer shoes makes a great gift.
-I recommend the Dede Holma boots!
+I recommend the Dede Holma boots and Camile booties!
+The Mica Herne sneakers are great, too.

 Available from Waldlaufer